Global electricity mix 2021, by energy source

-An electricity generator converts a form of energy into electricity through mechanical energy.
+How is electricity generated?An electricity generator converts a form of energy into electricity through mechanical energy.
 One of the most common generators uses an electromagnet, which produces several small currents as it rotates.
 These smaller currents combine to form a larger current that becomes the electricity for consumers to use.
 Commonly, electricity generation is elicited through power plants that use a turbine or other machinery to drive the generators.
 Different energy sources require different methods to harness their energy.

-Fossil fuels like coal and natural gas are burned, nuclear power relies on nuclear fission, and geothermal power plants utilize heat in areas near tectonic plate boundaries - all constitute thermal energy, which is fed through a steam turbine generating electricity.
-Other types of turbines are hydroelectric turbines and wind turbines.
+Fossil fuels like coal and natural gas are burned, nuclear power relies on nuclear fission, and geothermal power plants utilize heat in areas near tectonic plate boundaries; all of these examples constitute thermal energy, which is fed through a steam turbine to generate electricity.
+Other types of turbines include hydroelectric turbines and wind turbines.
 Energy sources, such as solar photovoltaic cells, do not depend on turbines and can convert sunlight directly into electricity through collectors.